Business Analyst in IT: what you need to know and do

 - Analytic mind.
 It is important to be able to reason, structure thoughts, and express them clearly both orally and in writing.

 A good business analyst has qualities that allow them to effectively communicate with, and build interaction and working relationships between, all project participants.
+Mastery of business analyst language is crucial in this role, as it enables clear and precise communication of technical and business requirements.

 Knowledge of English is also a bonus.
 You can work as a business analyst without strong English, but not for long.
 If you don’t have the necessary language skills, you will be extremely limited in your choice of companies and your professional development.
 Even if you do not need to communicate with a client or team in English, you will likely need to study specialized literature in English.